udeaghad/Basic-Bank-App/README.md

 - Make your way to the correct directory by running this command:
 - `$ cd RavenPayTest `
 - Run `npm install`
-- Create your database and connect it on the knexfile.ts
 - create an .env file and update the following environmental variables:
   - PORT
   - DB_HOST